evkaw/ssense-navigator/README.md

 ## 🎯 Roadmap

 ### v1.1 - Enhanced Features
-- [ ] Shortcut to add to bag
+- [ ] Shortcut to ADD TO BAG
-- [ ] Shortcut for clicking onto the images tab
+- [ ] Shortcut for clicking on the images tab

 ### v1.2 - Advanced Navigation
 - [ ] Zoom functionality with keyboard